Fire at Jim Beam Kentucky warehouse continues to burn as 45,000 barrels of bourbon are destroyed: reports

 Chandler told the outlet he could still feel the intensity of the flames even 100 yards out, making it impossible for crews to “get close enough.”

-Beam Suntory, the company that owns Jim Beam, did not immediately respond to Fox News’ request for comment but in a statement to the Lexington Herald-Leader, the company said product availability would not be affected by the fire.
+Beam Suntory, the company that owns Jim Beam, told Fox News in an email that the product availability would not be affected by the fire.

 UTAH TO HOLD DRAWING FOR CHANCE TO PURCHASE RARE BOURBON